drshahizan/software-engineering/materials/module4/yan-qing09/readme.md

 10. System administration: The system should allow for system administration and management, including user management, system configuration, and backup and recovery.

-Overall, functional requirements for a student health and wellness management system should focus on providing a comprehensive set of features and capabilities that support the health and wellness needs of students, while ensuring the security and privacy of their health data.
-By considering these requirements, the system can provide a valuable resource for promoting health and wellness in schools.

 ## Contribution 🛠️